 This is fundamentally similar to finding that your personal computer has been infected with a virus, at which point you load a pre-infection backup.
 Applying this concept on an organizational level is of course much more complicated and entails some efficiency loss, but far less than the damage that comes with totally frozen operations.
 It’s also necessary to note that backups also protect your organization from data center failures that can follow natural disasters or power outages.

 That said, it’s not enough to simply maintain a backup.
 You need to follow several key best practices, such as:

 - Storing the backup on a separate cloud or separate server than the one your day to day operations relies on

 - Monitor the backup on a daily basis to verify the sanity of the backup

 - Maintain proper active security measures so that you don’t save an already-compromised version of your system

 Managing a backup and adhering to industry best practices to ensure your business will be resilient in the face of disaster is a challenging, involved process.
 As such, it’s advisable to work with experts to achieve comprehensive cloud security hardening.

-Each of the three steps to achieving data security complement each other and make up for potential vulnerabilities in the others.
+Each of the three steps to achieving cloud data protection complements each other and makes up for potential vulnerabilities in the others.
 As such, EXEO works with clients on every level of data protection to help them build secure systems.
 Our managed security services entail the latest in threat detection, user identification, and encryption.
 This can take the form of a short-term project to strengthen your security or a long-term partnership.